The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves: Results and discussion

 \subsection{Light curves and color evolution}

 The light curves of SN~2022xxf are presented in Fig.~\ref{fig:lc}.
-Following the discovery, SN~2022xxf rises for more than 10 days to reach a maximum at $r = 14.8$ mag.
-While the very early rise is not well covered, the LCs around the first peak are consistent with those of typical SNe Ic/IcBL\footnote{Well-observed Type Ic SN~2007gr \citep[e.g.][]{hunter09} and Type IcBL SN~1998bw \citep[e.g.][]{patat01,clocchiatti11} were chosen as representatives.
+Following the discovery, SN~2022xxf rises for more than 10 days to reach a maximum {of} $r = 14.8$ mag.
+While the very early {rising phase} is not well covered, the LCs around the first peak are consistent with those of typical SNe Ic/IcBL\footnote{Well-observed Type Ic SN~2007gr \citep[e.g.][]{hunter09} and Type IcBL SN~1998bw \citep[e.g.][]{patat01,clocchiatti11} were chosen as representatives.
 The photometry of these and the other comparison objects were obtained from the Open Astronomy Catalog, \url{https://github.com/astrocatalogs/OACAPI}}.
-With \textit{g}-band LC relatively fainter than the \textit{r} and \textit{i} bands, the color appears red, and the \textit{u}-band detections are very faint.
+With \textit{g}-band LC {being} relatively fainter than the \textit{r} and \textit{i} bands, the color appears red, and the \textit{u}-band detections are very faint.
 Assuming the host galaxy distance modulus ($\mu = 31.54$ mag) mentioned above and no extinction, the SN magnitude at the first maximum corresponds to an absolute magnitude of $M_r = -16.8$ mag.
-This is underluminous for a SN IcBL, but still within the observed range for SNe Ic \citep{taddia15,Sollerman2022}.
-If reddening of $E(B-V) = 0.8$~mag is considered and corrected for (assuming $R_V = 3.1$), the LCs of SN~2022xxf become brighter, reaching absolute magnitude of $\sim -19$~mag, well within the range of SNe IcBL \citep[e.g.][]{perley20}.
+This is underluminous for a SN IcBL, but still within the observed range for SNe Ic \citep{taddia15,Sollerman2022}. {If correcting for a reddening of $E(B-V) = 0.8$ mag} (assuming $R_V = 3.1$), the LCs of SN~2022xxf become brighter, reaching {an} absolute {peak} magnitude of $\sim -19$~mag {in $r$-band}, well within the range of SNe IcBL \citep[e.g.][]{perley20}.

 The color evolution of SN~2022xxf supports significant extinction.
-As seen in Fig.~\ref{fig:colcurve}, the dereddened $(g-r)$ color of SN~2022xxf during the first hump is roughly consistent with that of typical SNe Ib/c around and after the main LC peak.
-If extinction is not assumed, the intrinsic color of SN~2022xxf would be very red.
-An extra $E(g-r)$ of $\sim0.3$ mag would be required to bring the colors of SN~2022xxf to match the SN Ib/c template of \citet{taddia15}, although given the peculiar nature of SN~2022xxf it does not necessarily have to show the same colors as regular SNe Ib/c.
+As seen in Fig.~\ref{fig:colcurve}, the dereddened $(g-r)$ color of SN~2022xxf during the first hump is roughly consistent with that of typical SNe Ib/c around and after the main LC peak. {If the color curves are not corrected for reddening, the observed color} of SN~2022xxf would be very red.
+An extra $E(g-r)$ of $\sim0.3$ mag would further be required to bring the colors of SN~2022xxf to match the SN Ib/c template of \citet{taddia15}, although given the peculiar nature of SN~2022xxf it does not necessarily have to show the same colors as regular SNe Ib/c.